Financial-Times/origami/apps/website/_posts/2023-05-31-newsletter.md

 ## Upcoming talks and workshops

 Mark your calendars!
-We have two engaging talks lined up for the upcoming month:
+We have two engaging talks lined up for the upcoming month.
+Talks are engineer oriented but anyone who want to deepen their Origami knowledge is welcome:

 1. Introduction to Origami: Lee will be delivering an insightful session that provides a high-level overview of Origami.
 Whether you work in Product or Technology, this talk is for you!
 Discover why Origami exists and how it can benefit you in your work.